azzan-amin-97/simple-geocoding-service-fastapi/README.md

 # Simple Geocoding Service using FastAPI
-A simple API which will returns the latitude and longitude for each requests using FastAPI
+A simple API which will returns the latitude and longitude for each requests using FastAPI and <a href="https://github.com/symerio/pgeocode">Pgeocode</a> Library

 ## Introduction
 This is a simple geocoding service API project using python.
 One of the library package used for this API is pgeocode.
 Pgeocode is a python package that provides postal geocoding service.
 The goal of this API is to mock the large geocoding microservice in order to understand how the API works.